kinestetika/MetaErg/README.md

 --install_deps          Use this argument to install all helper programs on your system.
 You need
                         to follow this argument with an installation dir, where you want to have the programs installed.
+--padloc_database       Use optionally with --install_deps if you want this database to be in a
+                        non-default place/filesystem.
+Afterward, use --create_database D to actually download and install the padloc database.
+--antismash_database    Use optionally with --install_deps if you want this database to be in a
+                        non-default place/filesystem.
+Afterward, use --create_database A to actually download and install the antismash database.

 ```